 - Most of the literary contract terms were standard boilerplate.
 The negotiation concerned the schedule.

 - When my agent and the editor agreed the literary contract, the publishers and I signed it.

 - I got my signing advance.
-When the book is published I will get a further advance called a publication advance.
+When the book comes out, I’ll get a further advance called a publication advance.

-- As the book sells, a percentage of the price is notionally assigned to me.
-If that money adds up to more than the advance then the book ‘earns out’ and I start getting royalties.
+- As the book sells, the publishers will notionally assign a percentage of the price to me.
+If that money adds up to more than the advance, then the book will ‘earn out’ and I will start getting royalties.